Penzance Town Centre

 Further Information.

-Open the ‘Design & Access Statement’ (see ‘documents’ section in the online application file..
+Open the ‘Design & Access Statement Part 1’ and also Part 2 (see ‘documents’ section in the online application for additional drawings and documents..

 If you don't support this application you will find guidance online for material planning reasons to object.